-Scottish Government policy expressed through the Scottish Biodiversity Strategy, woodland expansion targets, developing deer legislation and the Cairngorms National Park Partnership Plan all indicate a clear direction of travel towards increased woodland and lower grazing levels to safeguard biodiversity and to sequester carbon.
-This chimes with the aspirations of many landowners who are enacting these policies across significant areas of the National Park.
-This change is likely to continue and will produce many benefits.
-However, it will also increase fuel loads for a significant period of time, leading to the risk of more intense wildfires in dry conditions.
+Scottish Government policy expressed through the Scottish Biodiversity Strategy, woodland expansion targets, developing deer legislation and the Cairngorms National Park Partnership Plan all indicate a direction of travel towards increased woodland and lower grazing levels to safeguard biodiversity and to sequester carbon.
+This chimes with the aspirations of many landowners in the National Park who are enacting these policies across significant areas.
+While ecological restoration will produce many benefits and ultimately move landscapes towards greater resilience, it will also increase fuel loads in the medium term, leading to the risk of more intense wildfires in dry conditions.